stealth/crash/README.md

 cross-build for speedport/fritzbox DSL routers
 ----------------------------------------------

+This section is just here for historical reasons.
+It's from the early 2000's when hacking DSL modems was a widespread hobby.

 In Germany, these devices are quite common and support open build environment/SDK since the firmware is based on Linux and available